mongodb/specifications/source/crud/crud.rst

 Q: What is the logic for adding "One" or "Many" into the method and model names?
   If the maximum number of documents affected can only be one, we added "One" into the name.
 This makes it explicit that the maximum number of documents that could be affected is one vs. infinite.

   In addition, the current API exposed by all our drivers has the default value for "one" or "many" set differently for update and delete.
 This generally causes some issues for new developers and is a minor annoyance for existing developers.
-The safest way to combat this without introducing discrepencies between drivers/driver versions or breaking backwards compatibility was to use multiple methods, each signifying the number of documents that could be affected.
+The safest way to combat this without introducing discrepancies between drivers/driver versions or breaking backwards compatibility was to use multiple methods, each signifying the number of documents that could be affected.

 Q: Speaking of "One", where is ``findOne``?
   If your driver wishes to offer a ``findOne`` method, that is perfectly fine.
 If you choose to implement ``findOne``, please keep to the naming conventions followed by the ``FindOptions`` and keep in mind that certain things don't make sense like limit (which should be -1), tailable, awaitData, etc...